intelowlproject/IntelOwl/README.md

 You are in the right place!

 Intel Owl is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale.
-It integrates a number of analyzers available online and is for everyone who needs a single point to query for info about a specific file or observable.
+It integrates a number of analyzers available online and a lot of cutting-edge malware analysis tools.
+It is for everyone who needs a single point to query for info about a specific file or observable.

 ### Features

 - Provides enrichment of threat intel for malware as well as observables (IP, Domain, URL and hash).
 - This application is built to **scale out** and to **speed up the retrieval of threat info**.
 - It can be integrated easily in your stack of security tools ([pyintelowl](https://github.com/intelowlproject/pyintelowl)) to automate common jobs usually performed, for instance, by SOC analysts manually.
-- Intel Owl is composed of **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internal analyzers (like Yara or Oletools)
+- Intel Owl is composed of:
+  - **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internal analyzers (like Yara or Oletools)
+  - **connectors** that can be run to export data to external platforms
 - API written in Django and Python 3.9.
 - Inbuilt frontend client: **[IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng)** provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc. [Live Demo](https://intelowlclient.firebaseapp.com/).